Lionel Corporation: Pre-World War II era (1900–1942)

-By the end of World War I, Lionel was one of three major U.S. toy train manufacturers.
+By the end of World War I, Lionel was one of three major U.S. toy train manufacturers; the others were American Flyer and Louis Marx and Company.
 Cowen convinced department stores to incorporate his toy trains in their Christmas displays, linking toy trains to the holiday, and making them popular Christmas presents.
-Lionel made its trains larger than its competitors', making them appear a better value.
-Competitors criticised the lack of realism of Lionel's trains - Cowen had been unwilling to invest in the equipment necessary for lithography, so its early offerings were simply painted in solid colors of enamel paint with brass detail parts.
+Lionel made its trains larger than those of its competitors, making them appear a better value.
+Competitors criticized the lack of realism of Lionel's trains.
+Cowen had been unwilling to invest in the equipment necessary for lithography, so its early offerings were simply painted in solid colors of enamel paint with brass detail parts.
 Lionel responded by targeting advertising at children, telling them its products were the most realistic toy trains.
-Additionally, Lionel criticised the durability of competitors' products in ads targeted at parents.
+Additionally, Lionel criticized the durability of competitors' products in ads targeted at parents.